JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project5.-Extended-Kalman-Filter-/README.md

 # Introduction
 This is sixth project of Udacity Self-Driving Car Nanodegree program (Extended Kalman Filter)

-Object is to detect bicycle around me (supposing I am driving)
+Object is to detect bicycle around me (supposing I am driving) by implementing Extended Kalman Filter with C++

 Red circle is sensor data from Lidar,